dbanck/ansible-local/docs/roles_applications.md

 ## flux (macOS Only)
 Removes blue light from the screen for working late nights.

+## franz (macOS Only)
+Combines a lot of messengers into one single application.

 ## google-chrome-beta
 The beta version of Google Chrome.